fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 },
 ```

 The new user mutation is straightforward.
 The login mutation checks if the username/password pair is valid.
 And if it is indeed valid, it returns a jwt token familiar from [part 4](/en/part4/token_authentication).
-Note that the *JWT\_SECRET* must be defined in the  <i>.env</i> file.
+Note that the <code>JWT_SECRET</code> must be defined in the  <i>.env</i> file.

 User creation is done now as follows: